 High performers always look to improve, so giving them actionable feedback is extremely important.

-Sadly, most companies only give their employees an annual review, and that’s clearly insufficient, especially for high performers.
+Sadly, most companies only give their employees an annual review, and that’s insufficient, especially for high performers.

-As a manager, you must engage in much more frequent check-in conversations – establish regular meetings, whether weekly or monthly, to review your high performer’s work, offer feedback and discuss future goals.
+As a manager, you must engage in much more frequent check-in conversations – establish regular meetings, whether weekly or monthly, to review your high performer’s work, offer feedback, and discuss future goals.
 But avoid those unproductive meetings.
 They’ll get bored.

-Though, don’t forget to follow this special tip: instead of giving all the feedback at once, try separating positive feedback from negative feedback.
+However, don’t forget to follow this special tip: instead of giving all the feedback at once, try separating positive feedback from negative feedback.

 By sandwiching them together, you can lead to one of the two getting under-emphasized.
 Also, negative feedback is better when there’s a specific time to discuss and co-create new methods or behaviors for the future.

 Get your eBook: How to Work Smart